strongloop/loopback-labs/docs/site/Interceptors.md

 ```

 There is also an `asProxyWithInterceptors` option for binding resolution or
-dependency injection to return a proxy to apply interceptors as methods are
+dependency injection to return a proxy for the class to apply interceptors when
-invoked.
+methods are invoked.

 ```ts
 class DummyController {